Special Consideration

 My circumstances are ongoing or chronic

 If your circumstances will likely exceed six weeks, then you should consider registering for ongoing support.
 For example, if you have a known medical condition and it is likely to disrupt your ability to complete assessments during semester.
 There are many reasons why students may need academic adjustments in order to satisfy the subject requirements — perhaps your condition means you need extra time to complete an exam, or you’re unable meet the minimum attendance requirements during semester.
-Ongiong adjustments are the things to enable students to fully participate in their education in a more long-term way.
+Ongoing adjustments are the things to enable students to fully participate in their education in a more long-term way.
 These kinds of adjustments are future-focussed, so if your situation is ongoing but the onset or impact of aspects of it were unexpected, then you may need to also apply for Special Consideration.

 Timing